Destinations Greece The Cyclades Santorini

 Mesa Vouno

-The second-most-important archaeological site on Santorini and the one most travellers don't bother with — a 9th-century-BC Dorian settlement on the limestone ridge of Mesa Vouno on the south-east coast, with views across to Kamari and Perissa.
-Driveable to the parking lot; a 20-minute walk up the ridge to the site.
-Less photogenic than Akrotiri, more atmospheric.
+The second-most-important archaeological site on Santorini.
+A 9th-century-BC Dorian settlement on the limestone ridge of Mesa Vouno on the south-east coast, with views across to Kamari and Perissa.
+Drive to the parking lot, then walk 20 minutes up the ridge to the site.
+It sits on the Mesa Vouno ridge, reached by a switchback road or a steep footpath.

 Mesa Vouno ridge9th c.
 BCDriveable + 20 min walk